CreworkTeam/b2b-website/src/content/blogs/Is the next Trillion Dollar company going to be in Health care.md

 But the next billion- or trillion-dollar revolution will be about more than singular solutions; it’s about **consumer-centric healthcare** that encompasses personalized health at every touchpoint.

+## How the future is going to look like

 Here’s how it’s going to look:

 - **Make Health Engaging, Not Boring:**